Science-PB/Data_Mining/README.md

 sets the survival rate is 41% and 40% respectively, showing fair randomization.

 <img width="547" alt="Screen Shot 2020-11-16 at 8 59 55 PM" src="https://user-images.githubusercontent.com/66921930/99334496-c6a20880-284e-11eb-9ae4-9e24b0b996b5.png">

+# Data Mining: Decision Trees

+Decision trees are an advantageous way to provide a data mining model that is easy to interpret as well as relatively accurate with moderately small user intervention (Oracle, 2017).
+Composed primarily of a root node, branches and leaf nodes, decision trees showcase attribute tests, outcomes and classifications in a readily consumable format.
+In R, the rpart library is used to build a decision tree model.
+Assignment of the outcome and predictors, the identification to build a classification or regression tree and additional parameters can all be built into the rpart function.
+In order to predict survival in Titanic passengers, the outcome is set to the variable “Survived” with the predictors set to the remaining 7 variables.
+The dataset is defined as the training set and the method is set to “class” in order to build a classification tree as seen in Figure
+5. The algorithm is then plotted to display the results in Figure 6.

+Mentioned previously, decision trees are made up of a root node, branches and leaf nodes.
+Each node in Figure 6 provides the predicted class, i.e. died or survived, the probability of survival and the percentage of observations in each node.
+The root node is what starts off the decision tree and in the case of this example provides the overall probability of survival of the training data set.
+From the root node, it is discerned that the survival rate of all the observations was 41%.
+The decision tree then starts building in decision branches that result in further nodes.

+The first decision branch from the root node takes into account the “Sex” variable, asking whether the passenger was male or female.
+If the left side of the decision tree is interpreted, the probabilities that can be taken are, if the passenger was male, they had a 21% survival rate and accounted for 62% of the observations (node 2).
+Progressing down the nodes, the next decision branch is based on the variable “Age”.
+If a passenger was male and age 9.5 or higher their survival rate was 18% and they accounted for 58% of the observations (node 4).
+The factors that determine likelihood of survival end after those two classifications.
+However, if a passenger was male and younger than 9.5, which was 4% of the observations (node 5), more factors impact the likelihood of survival, such as number of siblings.
+The very unfortunate consensus made from interpreting the left side of the decision tree is that as an older male passenger, chances of survival were highly unlikely.
+Looking at the right side of the data in Figure 6, it is very easy to see that there are many more factors that impacted a female’s survival rate, including their class, fare, their port of embarkation, and the number of parents or children they had onboard with them.
+Taking nodes 3 and 7 into account, it can be interpreted that 74% of females survived and from there a 92% survival rate was determined for females who were in the upper or middle class.
+The consensus, wealthier females had a relatively high chance of survival.

+# Data Mining: Predictions

+The decision tree focused on utilizing the training dataset to showcase probabilities of survival based on various classifications.
+However, the original dataset is split into training and testing in order to allow for validation of accuracy in the model.
+The predict function in R is applied to the testing dataset utilizing the rpart model algorithm that was previously generated to predict the survival of passengers in the testing dataset.
+A confusion matrix is then applied to calculate the succession rate of the model.
+Confusion matrixes are a summary of the predicted results compared to the actual results within the test dataset (Brownlee, 2016).
+The R code applied, and output can be seen in Figure 7.